philc/book-notes/writing about your life - william zinsser.md

   * "You must, in short, practice a craft.
 You can never forget the storyteller's ancient rules of maintaining tension and momentum -- rules you've known in your bones since you were a child listening to bedtime stories."
-  * Suggests preparing a memoir by writing up a memorable event from your life once a day.
-Not in chronological order -- what's most prominent.
-During off time, your subconscious will work to further flesh out the memory and its meaning.
+  * He suggests preparing a memoir by writing up a memorable event from your life once a day.
+Not in chronological order, but instead, by what's most prominent.
+During your off time, your subconscious will work to further flesh out the memory and its meaning.
-    * "All of us who write need a certain amount of time, often quite a lot of time, to relax and fin dour natural voice.
+    * "All of us who write need a certain amount of time, often quite a lot of time, to relax and find our natural voice.
 Therefore you'll notice that the entries you wrote in the second month are warmer than the ones you wrote in the first month, which are a little wooden, a little impersonal, a little pretentious."
   * "All writing is talking to someone else on paper.
 Talk like yourself."
 * Writing as a ministry (chap 11)
   * Writing as a ministry, rather than writing to condemn, deplore.
-    * "I always write to affirm -- or, if I start negatively, deploring some situation or tend that strikes me as injurious, my goal si to arrive at a constructive point."
+    * "I always write to affirm -- or, if I start negatively, deploring some situation or trend that strikes me as injurious, my goal is to arrive at a constructive point."
     * "I choose to write about people whose values I respect and who do life-affirming work; my pleasure is to bear witness to their lives.
 Much of my writing has taken the form of a
       pilgrimage: to sacred places that represent the best of America, to musicians and other